9 Tips on How to Write a Separation Agreement without a Lawyer

 Tip 7: Certificate of Independent Legal Advice

 It is crucially important that both parties to the agreement get a Certificate of Independent legal Advice and have it attached with the Agreement as part of the annexures.
 Many online articles suggest that it is not necessary to have a lawyer review your separation agreement but they do not know the case law on this topic.
-At Shaikh Law, we are experienced lawyers who deal in Separation Agreement and Divorce on regular basis.
+At Shaikh Law, we are an experienced lawyer who deals in the Separation Agreement and Divorce on a regular basis.
 If no Certificate of Independent Legal Advice is attached then one of the spouses/ partners can easily claim he/she did not understand the terms of the agreement which is sufficient ground to set aside a valid agreement.
-Both parties would need to get independent and separate lawyers to review the agreements and advice them.
-The Lawyers will make sure that proper financial disclosure is made and would confirm with the parties that they were not forced to enter into the agreement.
+Both parties would need to get an independent and separate lawyer to review the agreements and advise them.
+The Lawyer will make sure that proper financial disclosure is made and would confirm with the parties that they were not forced to enter into the agreement.

 Tip 8: What topics a Separation Agreement should contain

 A Separation Agreement should ideally cover the following topics and narrate what the parties have decided about the following issues.